Historic Preservation

 How to Apply for a Certificate of Approval (CoA)

-- Local Landmarks: Secretary of the Interior's Standards for Rehabilitation.
+- Local Landmarks: Secretary of the Interior's Standards for Rehabilitation

-- Local Historic Districts: Standards and Illustrated Design Guidelines.
+- Local Historic Districts: Standards and Illustrated Design Guidelines

-- Prepare your materials.
-Submissions should include at least:
+Prepare your materials.

-- Pictures of existing conditions
+- Pictures of existing conditions (please include in a single document with labels)

 - Narrative scope of work